How to Update Linux Kernel in Ubuntu

 Method 3: Manually Update the Kernel (Advanced Procedure)

-To upgrade to the latest (untested) kernel and accept the risks, there’s a third procedure for selecting and installing a new kernel using Mainline.
+To upgrade to the latest (untested) kernel and accept the risks, there's another procedure for selecting and installing a new kernel using a tool called Mainline.

 This user-friendly tool simplifies updating the Linux kernel, but it does not come preinstalled on most Linux systems.
-Follow the steps for this method in the sections below.
+Follow the steps below to install Mainline and update the kernel.

 Step 1: Install and Launch Mainline

-If you do not have Mainline on your system:
+If you do not have Mainline on your system, follow the steps below to install it:

 1. Add the PPA maintained by cappelikan to the list of software sources or repositories with: